qmk/qmk_firmware/docs/newbs_building_firmware.md

 * [Mouse keys](features/mouse_keys)

 ::: tip
-While you get a feel for how keymaps work, keep each change small.
+While you are getting a feel for how keymaps work, keep each change small.
 Bigger changes make it harder to debug any problems that arise.
 :::

 ## Build Your Firmware {#build-your-firmware}

-When your changes to the keymap are complete you will need to build the firmware.
-To do so go back to your terminal window and run the compile command:
+When your changes to the keymap are complete, you will need to build the firmware.
+To do so, go back to your terminal window and run the compile command:

 ```sh
 qmk compile